 Note Taking Services

-Note taking is a proven way to provide equal access to course content and to contribute to the success of students who have various abilities.
-When reviewing your documentation, your Accessibility Consultant will determine your eligibility for a note taker.
+Note taking support is a proven way to provide equal access to course content and to contribute to the success of students who have various abilities.
+When reviewing your documentation, your Accessibility Consultant will determine your eligibility for a note taker or a note sharer.
+Upon determining your eligibility, you can request a Note Taker/Note Sharer by completing the Note Taker Request Form.

 Student Accessibility Services (SAS) supports students studying with Nipissing University.
 Examples of testing accommodations available to students registered with SAS include (but are not limited to):